 South Africa has a rich wine history and boasts with some of the oldest viticultural soils in the world.
 The interaction between the ancient soils, terroir and people that have cared for the vineyards expresses the diversity of our heritage.

-South Africa has a total of 94 545 hectares under vineyard, with 3505.23 hectares 35 years and older.
-(SAWIS, 2018) It’s an interesting list, with our culture, history and landscape all built into it.
+South Africa has a total of 3 693 hectares of vineyards 35 years and older.
+(SAWIS, 2020) It’s an interesting list, with our culture, history and landscape all built into it.
 In between the names and numbers, you will find very different soils and landscapes: the red sand of Skurfberg, Kasteelberg shale, sea sand at Dwarskersbos and Paardeberg granite.